 - Jacksonville has an affordability index of 3 out of 10, meaning the metro area is one of the more affordable places to own a home in the U.S.

-Nearly two-thirds of the people living in Jacksonville rate the area as an “excellent” or “very good” place to live, according to in-depth research from Niche.com.
+Jacksonville receives an overall grade of B+ from Niche.com, with high ratings for housing, public schools, and nightlife.
 With the nearby beach and warm tropical climate, extensive park system, creative coastal cuisine, and craft beer scene, it’s easy to feel like you’re always on vacation.

 Key Quality of Life Stats: